 Privilege provides special protection that exempts certain documents and other forms of communication from having to be disclosed in legal proceedings.
 Its protection is powerful, but it can be easily lost if the privileged information is handled incorrectly.
 This guide has been created to provide basic information about privilege in Canadian law and suggest ways to protect it.
-For example, the guide elaborates on the following steps that we suggest be taken to best protect privilege:
+For example, the following steps can be taken to better protect privilege:

 - 1. Identify privilege issues and privileged information early on. - 2.
 Label privileged documents appropriately and judiciously. - 3.
 Ensure where possible that potentially privileged communications flow through a lawyer. - 4.
 Manage the dissemination of documents in respect of which privilege may be asserted, both to ensure that the necessary element of confidentiality is not lost and to avoid inadvertent disclosure. - Conduct sensitive external or internal investigations under the direction of counsel, preferably external litigation counsel. - 6.
 Have counsel retain any experts that are engaged for the investigation. - 7.
-Ensure care is taken with email and with who is copied on the email. - 8.
-In-house counsel should take steps to segregate or otherwise differentiate files and documents in which the lawyer performs non-legal functions so that the role of the lawyer is not confused.
+Ensure care is taken with email and with who is copied on the email. - In-house counsel should take steps to segregate or otherwise differentiate files and documents in which the lawyer performs non-legal functions so that the role of the lawyer is clear.

 We begin with an overview of the two kinds of legal privilege, solicitor-client privilege and litigation privilege, and then discuss privilege in the context of in-house counsel.
 Next, we explain how privilege works in some common specific situations before turning to a discussion of how privilege can be lost.
-Finally, we provide a list of some precautions that can help to maintain privilege.
+Finally, we provide a list of precautions that can help to maintain privilege.